You Know How We Do It: Music video

 The accompanying music video for "You Know How We Do It" was directed by American film and music video director Marcus Raboy and filmed in Las Vegas, Nevada.
-It features Ice Cube driving in a convertible Jaguar XJS and standing on top of casinos.
+It features Ice Cube and his crew taking a trip to Las Vegas in a convertible Jaguar XJS and gambling in several Vegas Casinos.
+The video won an award in the category for Rap at the 1994 Music Video Production Awards in Los Angeles.

 In popular culture

-The song first appeared on the soundtrack of the 1993 film Surf Ninjas.
 Mariah Carey sampled "You Know How We Do It" in her song "Irresistible (West Side Connection)" from her 2002 album Charmbracelet; it features Ice Cube as part of the hip hop supergroup the Westside Connection, which also included Mack 10 and WC.
-The song was also featured in Sonic The Hedgehog 2 and Grand Theft Auto V.
+The song was also featured in the film Sonic The Hedgehog 2 and Grand Theft Auto V.